-In order to be deemed as sufficient by the FTC, it must include the following:
+In order to be deemed sufficient by the FTC, the letter must include the following information:

 - The contact information of the reporting company used (for the background check).
 This needs to include the reporting company’s name, address, and phone number.

-- A formal statement saying the company that ran the report for the landlord was not involved in the decision to deny the tenant, and that they can’t provide any reasons for it to the tenant.
+- A formal statement saying the company that ran the report for the landlord was not involved in the decision to deny the tenant and that they can’t provide any reasoning to the tenant.

-- Information that states the applicant has the legal right to dispute the accuracy or completeness of the report (or any other information provided by the reporting agency regarding the applicant), and that they can acquire a free report from the company so long they request it within 60 days.
+- Information that states the applicant has the legal right to dispute the accuracy or completeness of the report (or any other information provided by the reporting agency regarding the applicant) and that they can acquire a free report from the company as long as they request it within sixty (60) days.

 Prior to listing what a tenant can be rejected for, it’s equally important to know what factors they cannot be denied for.
-As stated by the Fair Housing Act (FHA), a landlord cannot deny an applicant because of their:
+As stated by the Fair Housing Act (FHA), a landlord cannot deny an applicant based on the following determinants:

 - National Origin